alexjplant/rgbdex/README.md

  - Add Tailwind and style this ugly thing
  - Smart formatting for names (pretty print, incorporate comments for when things have been renamed)
  - Generate proper AST from asm source and ditch janky Regex parsing?
+ - Flesh out data for monsters and types
+ - Add ability to populate your roster and indicate ideal type matchups
+ - ...then add ability to set movesets
+ - Cache downloaded data in LocalStorage
+ - Filters, sorts, etc. in route
+ - Allow change of branch from Github for source data